jeromecoupe/video-player/README.md

 ## Mandatory parameters

-- `title`: title attribute for the component
+- `title`: title attribute for the component.
-- `data-video-provider`: must be "youtube" or "vimeo"
-- `data-video-id`: the id of the video
+- `data-iframe-src`: the `src` of the iframe that is going to replace the link and image.

 ## Optional parameters

-- `data-autoplay`: add this data attribute if you want the video to autoplay.
-Relies on URL parameters for each service.
+All parameters of the embed `src` for the various services are available.